Memory-multi-fractional Brownian motion with continuous correlations

 \emph{Local regularity.} The self-similarity of a process determines its fractal (Hausdorff) graph dimension \cite{falconer}.
 For a Gaussian process it is determined by the semivariogram (structure function) $\gamma_t(\delta) =\langle(X^{\delta}(t))^2\rangle$.
 When $\gamma_t(\delta)\sim D_t\delta^{ \alpha}$, the fractal graph dimension is $2-\alpha/2$.
 This also holds for non-stationary increment processes such as RL-FBM \cite{picard}.
 For MMFBM with protocol (\ref{alphat}) for $t<\tau$, $X(t)$ is identical to RL-FBM, so this part of the trajectory has fractal dimension $2-\alpha_1/2$.
 After the switch it can be shown that the trajectory has fractal dimension $2-\alpha_2/2$.
 For any graph containing a piece before and after $\tau$, the lower fractional index and thus the higher fractal dimension dominates \cite{unp}.

 \emph{Conclusions.} FBM is a widely used process to describe anomalous diffusion in soft- and bio-matter systems.
 It is characterized by long-ranged, positive or negative correlations in time.
 Yet many real-world systems exhibit changes in the anomalous diffusion exponent (and thus the memory exponent modulating the correlations in the motion) as function of time.
 Prime examples include environments, in which particles cross between areas of different viscoelastic properties or when the degree of crowding is controlled.
-Cargo being pulled intermittently by molecular motors switch between sub- and superdiffusion in cells, and search strategies of birds with correlated increments may vary over time as they switch their motion mode in response to the environment, daytime, or season.
+Cargo being pulled intermittently by molecular motors switch between sub- and superdiffusion in cells, and search strategies of birds with correlated increments may vary over time as they switch their motion mode in response to the environment, time of day, or season.
+Tracers in fluidic setups that modulate between effectively three- and two-dimensional embedding should change the exponent of the power-law Basset force.
 In finance the instantaneous degree of roughness of the trading data may vary during the daily rhythm, following interventions in the market, or due to longer-lasting events such as pandemics, wars, or vacation times.
 Long-range correlated processes such as viscoelastic anomalous diffusion necessarily feature effects of memory of the entire dynamics in physical observables such as the MSD or the ACVF, both of which can be measured.

 We here introduced MMFBM as a generalization of FBM to a deterministic form $\alpha(t)$ of the memory exponent.
 In the correlation integral $\alpha(s)$ locally modulates the Wiener increments $dB(s)$ and thus contributes to the correlation history of the process.
 The MSD, and the ACVF of MMFBM exhibit crossovers carrying explicit information from the process prior to switching.
 This contrasts MFBM, which resets the previous history globally, as seen in the MSD $\langle x^2(t)\rangle\simeq t^{\alpha(t)}$, that solely depends on the instantaneous value of $\alpha$ at process time $t$.
 While this reset of correlation history is irrelevant when discussing the instantaneous roughness of a trajectory, for a physical process with long-range correlations this point is crucial when the correlations are directly probed, e.g., in single particle tracking experiments.
 Here, MMFBM appears physically consistent.
 We hope that MMFBM will find wide use in soft- and bio-matter systems, finance, ecology, etc. MMFBM will also extend the arsenal of generalized stochastic processes in data analysis \cite{carlo,henrik}.